 Goa is without doubt Google’s most researched destination and the best coastal paradise for everyone.
 I’ve only come here last year with a very short span of time in hand.
 (Read more about the experience here ) I was surprised to not hear about Fort Tiracol earlier and this time only came to know from Thomas Cook via their hidden gems of India campaign.

 It is precisely an hour away, 42 km from North of Panaji, easily reached by ferry from Querim.
-It has a total of seven newly revamped rooms and suites elegantly designed with unique Portuguese style.
+It has a total of seven newly revamped rooms and suites elegantly designed with a unique Portuguese style.
 The interiors are a blend of heritage and contemporary features which give the fort an outstanding look.
 Rooms are named after the seven days of the week!
 2 Suites: Saturday and Sunday and 5 Deluxe Double Rooms: Monday, Tuesday, Wednesday, Thursday and Friday.
 With its limited number of rooms, the hotel offers an incredible experience to the guests.

-With Thomas Cook one can feel extra special luxury care and nourishment at Fort Tiracol along with below benefits:
+With Thomas Cook one can feel extra special luxury care and nourishment at Fort Tiracol along with the below benefits:

 Fort Tiracol Goa 4 days – 24,490/- per person

 The fort’s elevated situation and the scenic views from the ramparts are truly mesmerizing.
-Sitting on the top verandah, or on one of the rooms’ private balconies, view of the panoramic seascapes and the sunset or sunrise is a sublime experience.
+Sitting on the top verandah, or on one of the rooms’ private balconies, a view of the panoramic seascapes and the sunset or sunrise is a sublime experience.

 Due to the covid and lockdown phase, we all learned two things for sure; one is patience and the second is enjoying the moment.
 So, this time I’m planning to do slow and sustainable travel and visit all those places I’ve wanted to visit for a long time.
-The list is long but I’m sure it’s worthy it:
+The list is long but I’m sure it’s worth it:

 Though I have done earlier Aguada and Chapora forts but again want to visit them with two complete hidden gems Reis Magos Fort and Corjuem Fort.